Alcohol is everywhere. It permeates our culture. It’s in advertisements, movies, literature, and our yoga classes (which still baffles me).

 My personal favorite was a picture of a pirate (also inexplicably designed with flowers and swirls on the inside with the assurance that “Drinking before 10 am doesn’t make me an alcoholic.
 It makes me a pirate.”

 My husband found the book hilarious.
 I saw it as a symptom of a larger problem.

-Home décor professing that’s it’s always wine o’clock hang on kitchen walls.
-These are supposed to be cute little gifts that we give to the women in our life, but it masks a much darker trend.
+Home décor professing that it’s always wine o’clock hang on kitchen walls.
+These are supposed to be cute little gifts that we give to the women in our lives, but it masks a much darker trend.

-From early on, we receive constant messages that encourage us to self-medicate with alcohol.
+From early on, we receive constant messages encouraging us to self-medicate with alcohol.
 Stressed out?
 Drink.
 Don’t feel confident?
 Drink.
 Kids driving you nuts?
 Drink.
 Worked out hard at the gym?
-Treat yo’self and drink.
+Treat yourself and drink.

 Alcohol and The Message We Are Sending